Signs You Failed the NCLEX (And What to Do If You Did Fail)

 The final hurdle to become a fully licensed Registered Nurse is the National Council Licensure Examination (NCLEX).

 To some, this is a daunting feat requiring countless hours of preparation and thousands of sample questions.
 Others take lengthy review courses in conjunction with online study programs.
-According to the National Council of State Boards of Nursing (NCSBN) 84.57% of new graduates pass the NCLEX on their first attempt.
+According to the National Council of State Boards of Nursing (NCSBN), 85% of new graduates passed the NCLEX on their first attempt in 2021.

 So what does that mean for the other 15%?